Telos Corporation (TLS)’s stock price in review: A technical analysis

 Are institutional investors increasing their holdings in TLS shares?

 The recent increase in stakes in TLS appears to be a result of several institutional investors and hedge funds increasing their positions.
 The Vanguard Group, Inc.’s position in TLS has decreased by -17.55% in the first quarter.
-The company now owns 3,861,916 shares of the stock, with a value of $9.77 million, following the sale of -822,308 additional shares during the last quarter.
-BlackRock Fund Advisors made another increased to its shares in TLS during the first quarter, upping its stake by 1.32%.
-During the last quarter, the company picked up 42,712 additional shares for a total stake of worth $8.3 million, bringing number of shares owned by the company to 3,281,406.
+The company now owns 3,861,916 shares of the stock, with a value of $6.57 million, following the sale of -822,308 additional shares during the last quarter.
+BlackRock Fund Advisors made another decreased to its shares in TLS during the first quarter, downing its stake by -3.36%.
+During the last quarter, the company picked up -110,274 additional shares for a total stake of worth $5.39 million, bringing number of shares owned by the company to 3,171,132.

 Leave a Reply